WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ---
 **Note**

-If you prefer using **Excel** for the data visualization, please skip this section,
+If you prefer using **Excel** for the data visualization, please skip this section.
+SME: link to excel section

 ---

 ### Necessary steps

 * Get your IoT hub ready for data access by adding a consumer group.
-Note: You can use the same one you used for the PowerBI, if you created previous step
+Note: You can use the same one you used for the PowerBI, if you created previous step.
 * Create, configure, and run a Stream Analytics job for data transfer from your IoT hub to your Power BI account.
 * Create and publish a Power BI report to visualize the data.

 ### Create and publish a Power BI report

 The following steps show you how to create and publish a report using the Power BI service.
-You can follow these steps, with some modification, if you want to use the "new look" in Power BI.
+You can follow these steps with some modification, if you want to use the "new look" in Power BI.
 To understand the differences and how to navigate in the "new look", [see The 'new look' of the Power BI service](https://docs.microsoft.com/en-us/power-bi/consumer/service-new-look).

 1. Ensure the sample application is running on your device.
 If not, you can refer to the tutorials under Setup your device.
+SME: jumper-link zur section möglich?
 2. Sign in to your Power BI account.
 3. Select the workspace you used, **My Workspace**.
 4. Select **Datasets**.
 5. You should see the dataset that you specified when you created the output for the Stream Analytics job.
 6. For the dataset you created, select **Add Report** (the first icon to the right of the dataset name).

 ![Create a Microsoft Power BI report](assets/power-bi-create-report.png)

 7. Create a line chart to show real-time values over time.
     > **Note**
-    ts if you use this example or sensor values if you are using [CalypsoSensorCombo](../../../../../CalypsoSensorCombo/)
+    ts if you use this example or sensor values if you are using [CalypsoSensorCombo](../../../../../CalypsoSensorCombo/) SME: was willst du damit sagen?
+Was ist "ts"?

      * On the **Visualizations** pane of the report creation page, select the line chart icon to add a line chart.
      * On the **Fields** pane, expand the table that you specified when you created the output for the Stream Analytics job.
      * Drag **EventEnqueuedUtcTime** to **Axis** on the **Visualizations** pane.
      * Drag **real-time values** to **Values**.

     A line chart is created.
 The x-axis displays date and time in the UTC time zone.
-The y-axis displays real-time from the Calypso WiFi FeatherWing.
+The y-axis displays real-time values from the Calypso WiFi FeatherWing.

     ![Add a line chart for temperature to a Microsoft Power BI report](assets/power-bi-add-temperature.png)

 8. Select **Save** to save the report.
 9. Select **Reports** on the left pane, and then select the report that you just created.
 10. Select **File > Publish** to web.

     ![Power BI publish to web](assets/power-bi-select-publish-to-web.png)

 > **Note**